mikemcbride/website/posts/thoughts-on-vue-3/index.md

 ## Closing Thoughts

 Overall, I think Vue 3 is a good update.
 I have been reading a lot of things from people who say it took them a bit to get ramped up but once they did they have found they are vastly more productive.
 I love Vue and I want to get to that point, but I'll be honest - I'm worried.
 I worry that it went from a framework that felt easy to pick up to something more complex to try and keep up with the features from other frameworks.
+Here's to hoping I'm wrong.